 KCSE 2024 Features

-According to Ogamba, the candidates’ examination details names, index number and other personal details will be pre-printed on the papers.
+According to Ogamba, the candidates’ examination details names, index number and other personal details were pre-printed on the papers.

 “I particularly urge all the stakeholders involved in the entire ecosystem of administering examinations and assessments to adhere to the laid down rules and 13 regulations to secure the credibility of the entire process.
 I urge you to pay attention to the innovations that we have been briefed on that will be in place this year,” said CS Ogamba.